 You already know clutter is the anthesis of a well-designed and decorated space.
 Plus, it can even make you even more stressed on a daily basis.
 But when you're faced with a small kitchen and no real pantry space, keeping your kitchen clutter-free can be a challenge of Olympic proportions.
 And even if you're not the world's most active chef, you still need to stock up on staples like sugar, flour, or rice.
 But where are you supposed to store all your food and dry goods?
+Enter our genius small kitchen solutions.

 The good news is that with a little creativity, even the smallest kitchens can become functional, well-organized spaces even if you lack that awe-inspiring walk-in pantry.
 We've rounded up some of our favorite ideas to help you do exactly that—and while most of these ideas can be recreated in a few hours, the key to all of them is consistency.
-The better you are about staying on top of your chosen method of organization, the more clutter-free your space will ultimately be.
+The better you are at staying on top of your chosen method of organization, the more clutter-free your space will ultimately be.

 Add Wall Shelving